xrdocs/ncs5500/_tutorials/-srv6-transport-on-ncs-part-5.md

 Please note: Sum of the SIDs in different locator blocks should be <= Max SID resources supported

-We will see in details the local SID allocation for different SID functionalities. (lets keep the focus restricted to uSID and not Format1 )
+We will see in detail about the local SID allocation for different SID functionalities. (lets keep the focus restricted to uSID and not Format1 )

 These are some of the mails SID functioanlities we have today